 Wednesday 16 July.
 Simon was on his way over.
 I rang and asked Paula, our relocation consultant, to come over, so that Stewart wouldn’t wake up alone and she was there within the hour.
 Back on Monday, Simon and I had decided that we would tackle only one major task or decision on any one day.
 Today’s job was that I had to find where Doris was and see for myself what had been done to her, which meant a visit to the morgue.
 Not exactly standard practice and we had to pull a few strings.
 The image is burned into my memory forever.
 Next job – book in to a funeral home – that became Thursday’s major activity.
 Simon stayed with us the whole day.
 When I asked him whether he had a job to go to, he replied that being with us was his job for today and that everything else would wait.
 I have to say at this point that I appreciated the support from a whole lot of people, both locally and from Australia via e-mail and phone.
 My poor computer became a lifeline over the next few days.
 I would spend the first hour or so of the day, checking messages and wandering around the apartment, bawling my eyes out and feeling completely lost and alone.

 Thursday 17 July.
 The appointment at the funeral home started out tough.
 The first thing they present you with is a price list.
 I’m glad Stewart was there to take over and also that Russ, one of my car pool buddies, turned up.
 He didn’t actually do anything, just provided the strength of an extra person in the room.
 Eventually, we decided on not putting Doris in a wooden box for the cremation (Stewart’s comment was that she would want to see what was going on) and made up for the price difference in the urn when it breathed on me from the back of the top shelf.
 It is a beautiful piece of pottery, on which every dob of clay that makes up the external pattern, has been applied by hand.
-Doris’s body would be cremated sometime over the weekend and the ashes would be released to me on Monday at the memorial service.
+Doris’s body would be cremated sometime over the weekend and the ashes would be released to me on Monday before the memorial service.

 Friday 18 July.
 Today’s job was to draft a eulogy for Doris.
 It took about 3 hours of emotional trauma.
 It’s just as well the keyboard is reasonably waterproof.
 Friday and Saturday turned into a bit of a blur, re-drafting the eulogy and waiting for Allan to arrive on Saturday afternoon.
 Allan is the Archdeacon at St John’s Church in Canberra.
 When he knew that Doris was in fact dead, he booked a flight to Seattle, for which I am eternally grateful.
 On Saturday and Sunday, the 3 boys hung out together, got drunk and played some very bad pool downstairs in the cabana.

 Monday 21 July.
 First the first time in a week, I woke up feeling strong, as if tons of strength were being poured into me from all over the world.
 Allan and I sorted out the order of service and Rachel organised the flowers.
-We had about 70 people at the memorial service, consisting of Aussie and American work colleagues, Aussie spouses, lots of friends from the apartments, everyone from the Chiropractor’s office and people from the various volunteer organisations that Doris and Stewart were now involved with, including the organ donation people.
-I don’t remember much of the service, except that it was uniquely Doris, and I’m told that I spoke continuously for 25 minutes.
+We had about 70 people at the memorial service, consisting of Aussie and American work colleagues, Aussie spouses, lots of friends from the apartments, everyone from the Chiropractor’s office and people from the various volunteer organisations that Doris and Stewart were now involved with, as well as the organ donation people.
+I don’t remember much of the service, except that it was uniquely Doris, and I’m told that I spoke continuously (and coherently) for 25 minutes.
 I guess when you know your subject that well …

 Tuesday 22 July.
 I was very glad to hear that my colleagues in Deakin, both Boeing and Defence, had contributed to a fund to pay for my own expenses involved in the funeral.
 My heartfelt thanks to all of them.
 We got packed and hung around waiting for the afternoon flights back to Australia.